 No. See our Election Information page here for more details

 No. Voting options cannot be limited.
 We do, however, encourage Voting by Mail to encourage social distancing and for the safety of citizens, poll workers, police, and employees required to staff a polling location.

-All Early Voting Ballots need to be received by the time polls close the day of the election.
-There is no in-person Early Voting for the 2020 Town Election.
+For the September State Primary, ballots need to be received by the time polls close the day of the election.

-For further details about receiving an Early or Absentee Ballot see here.
+For further details about receiving an Vote-by-Mail or Absentee Ballot see here.

 For Voter Registration and Election Information see here.

 View a listing of these officials on our State and Federal Elected Officials page.

 Learn more by visiting the State Public Records Division website.